What is Foresters for the Birds?

-- Inquire about technical assistance opportunities for your landowners and clients.
+- Inquire about Audubon Vermont technical assistance for your landowners and clients.
 Audubon biologists are available to help foresters assist landowners with integrating timber and songbird habitat management through services including bird habitat assessments, management plan reviews, and project consultations.

 - Subscribe to our quarterly e-newsletter to receive updates and information about upcoming events.